siobyrne/young-dressage-horse-program-analysis/README.md

 The rest of the top ten were Westfalen 5.6% (50/888), Danish Warmblood 4.3% (38/888) , Rhinelander 2% (18/888), American Warmblood 1.1% (10/888), Pura Raza Espanola (PRE) 0.9% (8/888), Holsteiner 0.8% (7/888), and Swedish Warmblood 0.7% (6/888).

 It makes sense that KWPN, Hanoverian, and Oldenburg are the most dominant studbooks, as they have by far the biggest presence in the United States.
-The American branch of the KWPN, KWPN-NA, [states on their website](https://kwpn-na.org/the-kwpn-na/about/about-kwpn-na/) they have registered an average of more than 550 foals a year over the last decade.
+The American branch of the KWPN, KWPN-NA, <a href="https://kwpn-na.org/the-kwpn-na/about/about-kwpn-na" target="_blank">states on their website</a> they have registered an average of more than 550 foals a year over the last decade.

 ***Figure 23***
 *Top Ten Most Prominent Studbooks by Number of Horses*